 Although gemcitabine has never been approved as a single agent for patients with ovarian cancer, it is approved in combination with carboplatin in patients who have relapsed at least six months after completion of platinum-based therapy.
 These patients are platinum-sensitive or partially platinum-sensitive.
 In this population, as a second line treatment, the combination of gemcitabine and carboplatin achieved an overall response rate of 47% and a disease control rate of 85%.
 Due to the toxicity burden of gemcitabine, carboplatin is limited to a suboptimal dose.
-Even at the suboptimal dose of carboplatin, the incidence of Grade 3 and Grade 4 neutropenia, or low neutrophils, and thrombocytopaenia, or low platelets, was 71% and 35%, respectively, with this combination.
+Even at the suboptimal dose of carboplatin, the incidence of Grade 3 and Grade 4 neutropenia, or low neutrophils, and thrombocytopaenia, or low platelets, was 70% and 35%, respectively, with this combination.

 The results of the Phase 1b Acelarin trial suggest that Acelarin can be combined with carboplatin at a higher, more optimal carboplatin dose.
-In the seven patients with platinum partially sensitive and sensitive disease, the incidence of Grade 3 and Grade 4 neutropenia and thrombocytopaenia was 43% and 0%, respectively.
+In the seven patients with platinum partially sensitive and sensitive disease, the incidence of Grade 3 and Grade 4 neutropenia and thrombocytopaenia was 43% and 14%, respectively.
 In all 25 patients, the incidence of Grade 3 and Grade 4 neutropenia and thrombocytopaenia was 52% and 32%, respectively.

 The data from the Phase 1b trials are interim because the Phase 1b trial is still ongoing.
 Interim data are not necessarily predictive of final results and may change as the data are further examined, more patient data become available and the final clinical study report is prepared and issued.
 As a result, interim data should be viewed with caution until the final data are available.
-Initial success with either interim or final data in early-stage clinical trials may not be indicative of results obtained in later-stage trials, and the results of our clinical trials may not meet the level of statistical significance required by the FDA or comparable foreign regulatory authorities for marketing approval.
+In addition, as is typical for early-stage clinical trials, these Phase 1 and Phase 1b trials have not been powered to show results with statistical significance.
 Statistical significance means that an effect is unlikely to have occurred by chance.
 Clinical trial results are considered statistically significant when the probability of the results occurring by chance, rather than from the efficacy of the product candidate, is sufficiently low.
-We plan to design our later stage trials to establish the statistical significance of the efficacy of our ProTides.
+Since our clinical trials to date are not powered to show results with statistical significance, the results from these clinical trials may be attributable to chance and not clinical efficacy.
+We plan to design our later stage trials to show statistical significance.

-Acelarin development strategy and ongoing clinical trials
+Acelarin development strategy and ongoing or planned clinical trials